santiellena/zk-magic-square/README.md

 From now on, I will just say R1CS.

+⚠ Note that the representation of the R1CS from before is not accurate, I will go deeper on it soon...

 About the `===`: in Circom `===` is used to [generate constraints](https://docs.circom.io/circom-language/constraint-generation/), but think of it as an equality sign `=`.